HarshitaGupta16/neog-camp/Week-3/HTML-Notes.md

 https://undraw.co/ : downloads svg image <br>
 https://unsplash.com/ <br>
 svg image: for websites and projects (image that doesn't blur on zoom) <br>
-png image: for posting on social media
+png image: for posting on social media <br>
 **Find colors for your website:** tailwindcss.com